 In 2007 Picador took another step forward when they purchased Denkale Motor Co, a large site in central Southampton selling Chevrolet.
 The brand as part of General Motors initially fitted in very well both geographically and from a brand demographic perspective with Picadors other sites.
 Although early days with the brand were quite good, the business deteriorated as GM pulled away from the brand and its development, it was disposed of in September 2011.

-In 2012 the business know as Pats garage in the New Forest was taken over.
-Again a family business know to the Jaocbs family for years.
-The site has fitted in well with the Picador group’s ethos of a committed focus on the customer and our staff.
-Significant changes have had to happen at the site, staff reductions and promotions, we have found as usual, staff make the difference, this we continue to develop.
+In 2012 the business known as Pats Garage in the New Forest was taken over.
+Again a family business known to the Jaocbs family for years.
+The site has fitted in well with the Picador Group’s ethos of a committed focus on the customer and our staff.
+Significant changes have had to happen at the site, staff reductions and promotions, we have found as usual, staff make the difference, this why we continue to develop.
 The site was losing over £130,000 per annum when we took over, it made £80,000 last financial year with a team of 12.
-The site is having a major re-fit to the new Vauxhall CI in Q4 2015.
+The site had a major re-fit to the new Vauxhall CI in Q4 2015.

-The business has continues to be run as a Family concern.
-In the early 1990’s Lionel’s son Graham Jacobs took over as Chief Executive, looking after the day to day running of the total operation, ably support by his friend and then business sales manager Robert Oakeley, who had worked for the company since 1994.
+The business has continued to be run as a family concern.
+In the early 1990’s Lionel’s son Graham Jacobs took over as Chief Executive, looking after the day to day running of the total operation, ably support by his friend and then Business Sales Manager Robert Oakeley, who had worked for the company since 1994.
 Rob was soon promoted to Managing Director and in 1994 we were lucky enough to be joined by our now Financial Director Neal Cruse ACA BA Hons.
 This has allowed Lionel to semi-retire, become Chairman of the company and continue his charity fund-raising work with the Rotary Club and Masonic movement.